alexzorila/artifact-cruncher/README.md

 Tested with: `Windows 11`, `WSL2`, `Ubuntu 22.04 guest`, `Docker`, `Plaso`, `MFTECmd`, `Splunk 9.3`

 ## Installation
-From the `Windows` filesystem navigate to the desired install path.
+From the `Windows` filesystem navigate to the desired install location.
 Launch a `WSL2` `Ubuntu 22.04` terminal.
 Run one of the following code snippets as `root`.
 > For WSL2 usage and Ubuntu installation see [WSL Cheat Sheet](#wsl-2-cheat-sheet).

 ### Quick Install